Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Computational details

 The inner 46 core electrons of barium were replaced by an ECP~\cite{Lim2006} to model scalar relativistic effects.
 The remaining 19 electrons of BaOH were included in the CCSD active space.

-The dynamic polarizability was calculated at a number of frequencies of the external electric field, ranging from zero frequency (corresponding to the static polarizability) to beyond the transitions to the $A^2\Pi$ and $B^2\Sigma$ states, i.e., from $\omega=0$ to $\omega=600$ THz.
+The dynamic polarizability was calculated at several frequencies of the external electric field, ranging from zero frequency (corresponding to the static polarizability) to beyond the transitions to the $A^2\Pi$ and $B^2\Sigma$ states, i.e., from $\omega=0$ to $\omega=600$ THz.
 The static limit of the dynamic polarizabilities will be referred to as $\alpha_{\text{ECP}}(0)$ in the rest of this work.
 The dynamic polarizability values are shifted such that $\alpha_{\text{ECP}}(0)$ matches the corresponding $\alpha_{\parallel}(0)$ or $\alpha_{\perp}(0)$.
 A least-squares fit through the data was used to interpolate the polarizability at the desired field frequency of 282 THz (corresponding to a wavelength of 1064 nm, and a wavenumber of $\sim 9400$ cm$^{-1}$).

-\subsection{Vibrational Corrections}
+\subsection{Vibrational corrections}

-Within the Born-Oppenheimer approximation, vibrational effects are not included and properties are determined for the equilibrium geometry only.
-To find the polarizability of BaOH in the (010) bending vibrational state, we estimated the vibrational effects on the calculated polarizabilities for the four vibrational modes.
+Within the Born-Oppenheimer approximation (BOA), vibrational effects are not included when solving the electronic problem for clamped nuclei, and molecular properties are determined in this context only for the equilibrium geometry in the molecular frame.
+To find the polarizability of BaOH in the (010) bending vibrational state, we estimated the vibrational effects on the calculated polarizabilities, within the BOA, for the four vibrational modes.
 The corresponding geometry optimization and vibrational analysis were performed using the Gaussian program \cite{Gaussian}.

 The following equilibrium geometry was found at the CCSD level of theory using the aug-cc-pVQZ-PP basis set with corresponding ECP: $r(\text{Ba}$--$\text{O}) = 2.3925 \;\text{\AA}$, $r(\text{O}$--$\text{H}) = 0.9528 \;\text{\AA}$.